Black Beans in Cooking: Why They’re So Popular

 Good alternatives: kidney beans, pinto beans, navy beans, or mixed beans

 Baked dishes can support more variation because texture matters less than integration.
-A mixed bean approach can also reduce monotony and give the dish more complexity.
+A mixed bean approach can reduce monotony and add complexity.

 The tendency to rely on black beans is understandable, but it can narrow the practical range of a cook’s repertoire.
-Other beans often offer advantages that are easy to overlook.
+Other beans often bring advantages that are easy to overlook.

 Pinto beans bring softness and sweetness

 Pinto beans are among the best all-purpose beans in North American cooking.
 They are especially useful in dishes where creaminess matters more than color contrast.
-Their flavor is gentle and adaptable.
+Their flavor is gentle, adaptable, and comforting.

 Cannellini beans offer elegance and balance